 Listed below are links to PDF documents of all the acts and regulations that are directly relevant to the regulation of GMOs in South Africa.
-Also included are direct links to the Department of Agriculture, Forestry and Fisheries’ (DAFF’s) biosafety resources including a link to their webpage, guideline documents and relevant application forms.

-DEPARTMENT OF AGRICULTURE, FORESTRY AND FISHERIES (DAFF)
+DEPARTMENT OF AGRICULTURE, LAND REFORM AND RURAL DEVELOPMENT (DALRRD)

 These pieces of legislation regulate all activities with GMOs, including confined research and development, field trials, general release and the import/export of any GMO.
 See GMO Act resources and guidelines below for more details.